What Is A Voice Disorder?

 What Is Transgender Voice Therapy?

 Voice therapy for the transgender population works to help the individual speak in a manner that resembles the identified gender.
-Whether the individual is of the male-to-female or female-to-male transgender population, he/she will benefit from training on how to change vocal and overall communication qualities to increase confidence in his/her speech.
+Whether the individual is of the male-to-female or female-to-male transgender population, they will benefit from training on how to change vocal and overall communication qualities to increase confidence in their speech.
 Voice therapy will focus on modifying many factors of communication in relation to the identified gender, including:

 - Social communication